Community Arts academy

 Purdue Fort Wayne student housing offers furnished suites that include sleeping, living and kitchen facilities.
 Upon registration, students will be sent a checklist of items to bring for the camp week.
 Residential campers will be sharing an apartment suite.
 This means that each student will have their own bedroom, but will be sharing a bathroom with another student.

-All piano camp students will have snacks and two meals a day included in their fee.
-Meals are served in the Purdue Fort Wayne Music Center or the campus dining hall.
-Residential campers also will receive breakfast items to take to their campus apartments.
+All piano camp students will have lunch, dinner, and snacks included in their fee.
+Meals are served in the Purdue Fort Wayne Music Center, housing clubhouse, or the campus dining hall.

 Piano camp students will be supervised at all times.
 The resident advisor will provide evening supervision from dinner through the start of the first morning activity, ensuring all students are accounted for and present at the conclusion of each camp day.
 The camp director and faculty/staff will supervise students throughout the camp day and at any evening activities that take place.